Menu

 Childhood

-Spielberg’s early work in the film industry was in television.
-He directed episodes of television shows such as Marcus Welby, M.D., The Name of the Game, Night Gallery, and Columbo.
-After proving himself in television, Universal signed him for four films.
-His debut film was the crime drama The Sugarland Express.
+Spielberg's early professional work was in television.
+He directed episodes of popular shows such as Marcus Welby, M.D., The Name of the Game, Night Gallery, and Columbo.
+After proving his capability in television, he transitioned to features under Universal’s banner.
+His first theatrical release was the 1974 crime drama The Sugarland Express.

-The most common theme in his films is a stressed parent-child relationship.
-This can be seen in films such as Indiana Jones and the Last Crusade, The Color Purple, Munich, E.T. the Extra-Terrestrial, and Catch Me If You Can.
-He explains this as a product of the distant relationship he had with his father a child.
+One recurring theme in Spielberg’s films is the complexity of parent-child relationships.
+This emotional thread appears in works like E.T. the Extra-Terrestrial, Indiana Jones and the Last Crusade, The Color Purple, Munich, and Catch Me If You Can.
+Spielberg has often explained that these themes are a reflection of his own strained relationship with his father during childhood.

 Quick Facts